YCC TEAM COACHES

 (he/him/his)

-Sam returns for his fourth year coaching Belly of the Beast.
+Sam returns for his fifth year coaching Belly of the Beast.
 Sam started playing ultimate in 2007, where he was a founding member of his New Jersey based high school's club team.
 He then went on to play on and become the social chair for Lehigh University's United Ultimate Club Team.
 Sam plays club for the Bay Area Donuts and beach teams Tanuki Love and Fog City.
 Sam has been coaching Ultimate since 2016.
-Sam previously coached Bentley Pheonix and the Alameda Taurus.
+Sam previously coached Bentley Phoenix and the Alameda Taurus.
 When he is not playing or coaching, Sam is focused on fitness, nutrition, following sports, and his wonderful dog Pippen (@PippensAdventureTime on instagram).
-Sam loves teaching people how to throw, ask him about his Disc Golf startup.
+Sam loves teaching people how to throw, check out his start up Disc.ai (@discaiapp).

 U-17 Boys: Aftershock